-How to Write a Journal Entry— Journaling plays an important role in the life of a student.
-Teachers across all grade levels and all subject areas are apt to include journaling as a part of their curriculum, so it’s necessary that elementary students practice journaling as soon as possible.
-Sometimes, it can be difficult for students to understand the concept of journaling or it can be challenging for them to come up with their own journaling ideas.
+How to Write a Journal Entry Lesson Plan— Journaling plays an important role in the life of a student.
+Teachers across all grade levels and all subject areas are apt to include journaling as a part of their curriculum, so elementary students must practice journaling as soon as possible.

 >>> Access the Printable Lesson Plan <<<